‘Self-improvement is masturbation. Now self-destruction…’ Tyler Durden Fight Club.

 Perhaps the best way to understand what we want is what we try to avoid.

 The enemy of growth is stagnation.
 Stagnation is stasis, rigidity, an attitude that resists change.
-We recoil from it because it implies that the world has left us behind.
-We have become obsolete.
+We recoil from stasis because it implies that the world has left us behind.
+We’ve become obsolete.

 ‘Your level of success will seldom exceed your level of personal development because success is something you attract by the person you become.’Jim Rohn